thomastran117/SchoolSpace/docs/SETUP.md

 To run the app locally, we will need to install dependencies and then apply migrations before the app can boot up succesfully.
 Two shell scripts are provided to automate this.

-setup script will install all dependencies and apply the Prisma migration to MySQL run-app will run both the frontend and backend in one terminal
+setup script will install all dependencies run-app will run both the frontend and backend in one terminal

 Paste the following scripts into the terminal: